Info Source 2024 : Library and Archives Canada

 Description:

-This bank describes pay information for members of the Royal Canadian Navy, including the service member's name, service number, pay entitlements, the ships he or she served on and periods of service.
-Individuals seeking access to these records should provide their full given names and surname, service number, and the names of the ships they served on.
+This bank describes pay information for members of the Royal Canadian Navy, including the service member’s name, service number(s), pay entitlements, the ship(s) they served on and period of service.
+Individuals seeking access to these records should provide their full given names and surname, service number(s) and the names of the ship(s) they served on.

 Royal Canadian Navy personnel who served during the Second World War.